mojo8787/Toxicity-of-TiO2/README.md

 ## Author
 Almotasem bellah younis
-- PhD Student in Bioinformatics
+- PhD Student in Microbiology at Mendel University in Brno, Czech Republic